3rd Edition of the TUM Blockchain&Cybersecurity Salon

 Decentralized Identities, Business Logic, and Governance

-- Fabian Stiehle (TUM): Talk about intersection of Business processes and blockchain
+- Fabian Stiehle (TUM): Research at the Intersection of Blockchain and Business

 - Felix Hoops (TUM): CRSet: Private Non-Interactive Verifiable Credential Revocation